Messor angularis – Colony with Queen and workers

 Breeding sheet on Messor angularis:

-– Recommended rearing temperature: 27-28°C during the day and 20 to 25 at night for good development
+– Recommended breeding temperature: 27-28°C during the day and 20 to 25 at night for good development

 – Wintering (winter rest): None